EerikSaksi/stat_buff/timelog.md

 # 23 Jan (1 hour)

 - Added current enemy health bar, which changes with prospective damage as the user inputs values.
 I hope that this makes the user understand the connection with workout difficulty and dealing more damage

+# 24 Jan (3 hours)

+- Finally managed to fix the crash on click for groups.
+This means I can upload to iOS (hopefully) as my app should be mostly bug free
+- Did some small bug fixing in the production branch.
+Although I merged changes, I wasn't running the database scripts on reset

+# 25 Jan (1 hour)

+- Had meeting with supervisor
+- Downloaded XCode, created iOS build